AlmogHasson/Library/README.md

+Hello!, my name is Almog Hasson, i am a student at John Bryce's full stack program, and this is our very first project.

-Hello!, this project is about managing a library, using Flask,Python and SQLalchemy with SQLight3 as our database.
+this project is about managing a library, using Flask,Python and SQLalchemy with SQLight3 as our database.

 **Features:**